fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ## The Risk

-This risk to a user is that they may be left holding eCash tokens, that are not matched to bitcoin in the federation vault.
+This risk to a user is that they may be left holding eCash notes, that are not matched to bitcoin in the federation vault.

-This risk is caused by a balance sheet audit and verification problem that exists in eCash due to the anonymous nature of blinded eCash tokens.
+This risk is caused by a balance sheet audit and verification problem that exists in eCash due to the anonymous nature of blinded eCash notes.

 To expand on this, at all times the mint has both assets and liabilities which should balance:

 - **Assets:** The bitcoin held in the on chain multi signature wallet controlled by the federation guardians.
-- **Liabilities:** The outstanding number of eCash tokens that have been issued by the mint.
+- **Liabilities:** The outstanding number of eCash notes that have been issued by the mint.

 ![Balance sheet options](/img/raw-figures/fm-debasement-balance-combined.png)